tommyrharper/rareskills-work/week21/README.md

 ## Questions

 - [ ] For the EIP 712 delimiter, when would a salt actually be necessary?
+- [ ] For exercise 2, did I do the right thing?
 - [ ] For exercise 4, was a way to directly define my `hashStruct` without using `abi.encodePacked`, but instead just define `bytes memory hashStruct` directly?
 [See here](./exercise-4/test/Week22Exercise4.t.sol)